-This article explains how you can use structured data markup to share your product data with Google Merchant Center.
-Structured data markup is a machine-readable representation of your product data directly on your site.
+Structured data markup is a machine-readable representation of your product data directly on your site which can be used to share your product data with Google Merchant Center.
 The markup that's added to your HTML helps Google and other search engines understand and process your content reliably.
-Learn more about setting up structured data for Merchant Center on your site
+Learn how to Set up structured data for Merchant Center.

-Valid structured markup allows us to read your product data and enable two features:
+Valid structured markup allows us to read your product data and enable 2 features:

 - Automatic item updates: Automatic item updates reduce the risk of account suspension and item disapproval due to price and availability mismatches.

 - Automated feeds: Available via the “website crawl” input method to create a primary feed in your Merchant Center account.

 For subtitles in your language, turn on YouTube captions.
 Select the settings icon at the bottom of the video player, then select "Subtitles/CC" and choose your language.

 Structured data markup is an annotation system that you can add to your website.
 Structured data lets Google and other web platforms automatically read your site and directly pull product data from your HTML.
 Schema.org is a collection of structured data markup and annotations that are supported and used by major search engines and web platforms, including Google.